Tellusant/docs/work-notes/mkt-1.md

 > I am very experinced as management consultant.
 Partner at McKinsey and Monitor Company, founder and managing director of Canback Consulting (2004-2020), Co-founder of Tellusant in 2020.
 I have worked on the ground in 90 countries.
 I also have a deep knowledge of the sciences of economics, management, and statistics/math, with a doctorate.
 I have strong name recognition in some large companies.
 >
 >My two senior colleagues are much younger and have less experience and name recognition, but are highly respected professionals among the people whoto know them.
 >
 >Tellusant has not built the brand name we hoped for when we started in 2020.
 We have solid revenue, but our clients are with old friends in large companies.
 We struggle to find new clients.
-Much of the name recognition is through my name.
+Much of the name recognition is through my name, but this is not sustainable.
 >
 >Our contracts currently are between \$100000 and \$2M.
 They center on PoluSim but we have also done some consulting (similar to what Canback Consulting did).
 >